hobbytes/ForestOS/README.md

 # English

-Forest OS - an operating system in a browser that is based on PHP and JS technologies
+Forest OS is a network operating system (shell) with open source, which is based on PHP and JS technologies.

 # How to install:
 1. Download the file http://forest.hobbytes.com/media/os/installer.zip and unzip it into the root of the site